Gor (film): Production

-Cannon Films had initially planned to release the film in September of 1987, but the theatrical release was cancelled.
+Cannon Films had initially planned to release the film in September 1987, but the theatrical release was cancelled.

 Critical reception

 Gor was widely panned upon its release (and subsequently remembered) for its poor production value and camp.
-The film has been the target of criticism for its overt sexual themes, and its portrayal of women as slaves to men.
+The film has been the target of criticism for its overt sexual themes and its portrayal of women as slaves to men.

 In a 2002 interview with online fanzine The Gorean Voice, John Norman recalled that Ballantine Books, holder of the rights to his novels, balked at the idea of publishing movie tie-in books.
 He said that Ballantine had to be circumvented in order to make the movie:

 Ballantine Books refused to do movie tie-ins to either film; they failed even to answer my letters.
 My attorney finessed his way around Ballantine's rights department and contacted the legal department at Random House.
 The movies were made by going over the heads of the censors.